TheDevloper2023/codedump/README.md

 # CodeDump
-Old synthesize scripts for tacotron2 + tm with waveglow from the Pony Pervestation Project This mod supports HIFIGAN and a better emotional contextualizer system.
+Old synthesize scripts for Tacotron2 + TM with WaveGlow from the Pony Pervestation Project
+This mod supports HiFi-GAN and a better emotional contextualizer system.
 I also patch bugs from the script.

-#TODO LIST
+## ✅ TODO LIST
-() Fix Bugs with the original code
+- [x] Fix Bugs with the original code
-() Add HiFi-Gan support
+- [ ] Add HiFi-GAN support
-() Fix Contextuliser System
+- [ ] Fix Contextualizer System
-() Make Colab Script
+- [ ] Make Colab Script

 **Original repo by RAYTRAC3R or BFDIAnon!**